GatoGraphQL/GatoGraphQL/README.md

 1. Install Google's minimizer Min in your webserver

- To bundle and minify files, I'm using Google's minimizer Min (), deployed under https://min.localhost/, and executing a script that makes a request and saves the output of the minified file to disk.
+ To bundle and minify files, I'm using [Google's minimizer Min](https://github.com/mrclay/minify), deployed under https://min.localhost/, and executing a script that makes a request and saves the output of the minified file to disk.

+2. Install UglifyJS

+ To further reduce the file size of the bundled libraries JS file, I use [UglifyJS](https://github.com/mishoo/UglifyJS2)

-2. Define the environment variables used in minify.sh: POP_APP_PATH, POP_APP_MIN_PATH and POP_APP_MIN_FOLDER
+3. Define the environment variables used in minify.sh: POP_APP_PATH, POP_APP_MIN_PATH and POP_APP_MIN_FOLDER

  For Mac: